 We begin with a metric independence result for the signature APS invariant.
-Let $\overline{M}$ be a simple edge space of depth one.
+Let $\overline{M}$ be a stratified space of depth one.
 We assume that $\overline{M}$ is Witt.
-Let $g_1$ and $g_2$ be two admissible metrics on $M$ and let $g_\mu$ be a smooth family of admissible edge metrics on $M$ joining $g_1$ and $g_2$.
+Let $g_1$ and $g_2$ be two admissible metrics on the open interior $M$ and let $g_\mu$ be a smooth family of admissible edge metrics on $M$ joining $g_1$ and $g_2$.
 We denote the signature operators associated to $g_\mu$ by $D_\mu$.
 Up to scaling we can and we shall assume that the signature operators $D^F_\mu$ on the links satisfy the {\bf geometric} Witt condition (they certainly satisfy the cohomological Witt condition).

 \begin{thm} Let $\A$ and $\beta$ be any two unitary representations of $\pi_1(\overline{M})$ in $U(\ell)$.
 Then, under the above hypothesis

 \end{thm}

 \begin{proof} We shall prove that the derivative of the rho-invariant associated to $g_\mu$ is equal to $0$ on $(0,1)$.
 Denote the flat vector bundles defined by $\A$ and $\beta$ by $E^\A$ and $E^\beta$, respectively.
 Denote the operators twisted by $E^\gamma, \gamma\in \{\A, \beta\}$, by an upper subscript $\gamma$.
 We denote the heat operators of $(D_\mu^\A)^2$ and $(D_\mu^\beta)^2$ by $H_\mu^\A$ and $H_\mu^\beta$, respectively.
 Using Theorem \ref{trace-coefficients-flat} we find